dberger2/project1.github.io/README.md

 With the headers from the second API call updated, I was able to join the tibbles from the first and second API calls using a `left_join()`.
-This enabled the addition of a column to see if any of the asteroids in the tibble were previously on the Senty List and what date they were removed.
-This provided a nice addition to data, given the NEO API already provides a column stating if the asteroid is currently on the Sentry list.
+This enabled the addition of a column to see if any of the asteroids in the tibble were previously on the `NASA Sentry List` and what date they were removed.
+This provided a nice addition to data, given the `NASA NEO API` already provides a column stating if the asteroid is currently on the Sentry list.
 The Tibble below is the final tibble to start conducting analysis from for the rest of the project.

 ``` r
 asteroiddata3 <- left_join(asteroiddata2, removedsentry, by = "Asteroid_Name")